Actual-Reality/rag_api/README.md

 - `DEBUG_RAG_API`: (Optional) Set to "True" to show more verbose logging output in the server console, and to enable postgresql database routes
 - `DEBUG_PGVECTOR_QUERIES`: (Optional) Set to "True" to enable detailed PostgreSQL query logging for pgvector operations.
 Useful for debugging performance issues with vector database queries.
 - `CONSOLE_JSON`: (Optional) Set to "True" to log as json for Cloud Logging aggregations
-- `EMBEDDINGS_PROVIDER`: (Optional) either "openai", "bedrock", "azure", "huggingface", "huggingfacetei", "google_genai", "vertexai", or "ollama", where "huggingface" uses sentence_transformers; defaults to "openai"
+- `EMBEDDINGS_PROVIDER`: (Optional) either "openai", "bedrock", "azure", "huggingface", "huggingfacetei", "google_genai", "vertexai", "ollama", or "custom_huggingface", where "huggingface" uses sentence_transformers; defaults to "openai"
 - `EMBEDDINGS_MODEL`: (Optional) Set a valid embeddings model to use from the configured provider.
     - **Defaults**
     - openai: "text-embedding-3-small"